ilGhera/jw-player-7-for-wp/readme.txt

 * Support shortcodes like *[jwplayer fPHnET5D]*
 * WP Coding Sandard

-JW Player for Wordpress - VIP can be used with the cloud or even the self-hosted version of the player.<br>
+JW Player for WordPress - VIP can be used with the cloud or even the self-hosted version of the player.<br>

 **Cloud**